×

 Additionally, patient education plays a crucial role in complication prevention.
 Your dentist should provide you with thorough instructions on how to care for your new crown, including proper oral hygiene practices and dietary restrictions.

 Despite best efforts, complications can still arise after crown placement.
-If you experience any symptoms such as sensitivity, discomfort, pain, or colour changes in your gums after receiving a dental crown, it’s important to contact your dentist immediately.
+If you experience any symptoms such as sensitivity, discomfort, pain, or colour changes in your gums after receiving a dental crown, it’s important to contact your dentist immediately because you may need a root canal treatment.
 Regular maintenance appointments with your dentist can help prevent future complications in the long term by identifying and addressing any issues early on.

 By taking these precautions and being proactive about your dental health, you can enjoy a beautiful smile that lasts for years to come.
 Fill in the form below and one of the team will contact you promptly.